jackivan88/wseh2017-18/Orientation.md

----
-title:
----

 [Go to the Index](index.html)

-# Lesson Title
+# Orientation

-Text:
+Text: Course Syllabus
-Periods:
+Periods: 3

 ## Before the Lesson